TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/pascal/index.md/index.md

 into the online editor and hit run.

 Of course, we can always download and install Pascal locally.
-While we’re downloading stuff, we should probably get a copy of the solution.
+While we're downloading stuff, we should probably get a copy of the solution.

 Assuming Pascal is now in our path, we can navigate to our folder containing the solution and run the following commands from the terminal: